joekreu/basic_pcp/README.md

 ```shell
 ./pcp_it_0_1w.py '3 + 5! * 6^2'
 ```

-The output can be made more verbose or more concise.
-Use the option `-h` (with any basic parser module) to find out all ways to run the parsers.

 The `bash` shell script `run_tests.sh` reads test codes from the file `basic_tests.txt` and processes them with the nine basic parsers.
 It should